 21 January 2020

 Making predictions about future trends is never a safe thing to do, especially in an era where things change so fast and so unpredictably.
-However, as demographics shift and big data trends emerge, it becomes easier to make a safe bet on what guest will be looking for in their spa of choice over the next twelve months.
+However, as demographics shift and big data trends emerge, it becomes easier to make a safe bet on what guests will be looking for in their spa of choice over the next twelve months.
 By predicting their growth (or decline) in the near future, we can guess how trends will impact the spa and wellness industry through new opportunities, challenges and innovations.

 These are just a few trends that big data and industry experts suggest will grow over the next year, but there are a lot more out there.
 Needless to say, the two things that are certain to drive the industry for the next decade or more are the environment and new technology.